• Double-bridge static cone penetrometer

 (5) Depth sampling interval: 10 cm.

-(7) External probe specifications: Single and double-bridge static cone penetration probes of various cross-sectional areas, pore-pressure static probes, and cross-plate probes in multiple specifications.
+(7) External probe specifications: Single- and dual-bridge static cone penetration probes of various cross-sectional areas, pore-pressure static probes, and cross-shaped vane probes of various specifications.

 b.
 Double Bridge Data: 20,000 m.